-The Single Solar Port is for using a portable solar panel, it is rated for up to 150 Watts.
-The Single Solar Port is connected to the coach batteries through the solar charge controller (located on an exterior sidewall or inside an exterior compartment, depending on model).
+The Single Solar Port (located at ground level) is for using a portable solar panel, it has a maximum input rating of 150 Watts.
+The Single Solar Port is connected to the coach batteries through the solar charge controller (located on an exterior sidewall).
 When connecting a portable solar panel, a separate solar charge controller is not needed and will reduce the effectiveness of the portable solar panel.

-Single Solar Port (Located on an exterior sidewall or inside an exterior compartment, depending on model)
+Single Solar Port (Located on an exterior sidewall) -Typical View